Regulations in Wound Care | Vohra Wound Physicians

 End-of-life care and advance care planning are also important to consider.
 This allows a patient to give instructions as to what happens to them if they become incapacitated by illness or aging.
 This can be part of an effective care plan at any skilled nursing facility.

-Methicillin-resistant Staphylococcus aureus (MRSA) infections mostly occur in health care facilities such as hospitals, nursing homes or dialysis centers.
-It’s up to these facilities to impose disease prevention measures to protect patients and staff alike.
+Methicillin-resistant Staphylococcus aureus (MRSA) infections mostly occur in health care facilities such as hospitals, nursing homes, or dialysis centers.
+It’s up to these facilities and their staff members to impose disease prevention measures to protect patients and staff alike.
+Additionally, wound care physicians must think like a state surveyor to be the safety net for both patients and the facility.

 MRSA tends to attack people with weakened or compromised immune systems, as often is the case with the elderly or patients suffering from chronic disease.
 Carriers of MRSA are able to spread this antibiotic-resistant staph infection in a health care facility even if they show no symptoms themselves.

-However, not all the responsibility of eliminating infectious disease is on the shoulders of the infection preventionist.
-Nurses are on the front lines and can stop the spread of disease by monitoring patients, frequently washing their hands and maintaining the most sterile environment possible.
+However, not all the responsibility of eliminating the infectious disease is on the shoulders of the infection preventionist.
+Nurses are on the front lines and can stop the spread of disease by monitoring patients, frequently washing their hands, and maintaining the most sterile environment possible.

 Quality care initiatives in hospitals and health care facilities can also decrease the risk of infectious disease transmission.
-These initiatives focus on improving the care and outcome for patients.
+These initiatives focus on improving the care and outcome for patients and a state surveyor is likely to judge a facility on these aspects as well.

 Staff at skilled nursing facilities will need to be proficient at treating wounds that do not heal.
-Nurses can choose to specialize in wound care and have the right skills to treat pressure ulcers, foot ulcers, radiation sores and surgical wounds that aren’t healing.
+Nurses can choose to specialize in wound care with proper wound care certification and have the right skills to treat pressure ulcers, foot ulcers, radiation sores, and surgical wounds that aren’t healing.

 A pressure ulcer is a common wound in a skilled nursing facility and requires specific care.
+Failure to provide the requisite level of care can lead to several issues during the state survey process for long-term care.
 Pressure ulcers, known as bedsores, can happen to both bedridden and ambulatory patients.
 To reduce the occurrence of a pressure ulcer, a patient should undergo a complete skin examination upon admission to a long-term care facility.
 Health care workers can also calculate a patient’s risk for a pressure ulcer using the Braden Scale, which uses several key factors to determine risk.
-Some of those factors include activity, mobility, friction and nutrition.
+Some of those factors include activity, mobility, friction, and nutrition.

-Since pressure ulcers are so common amongst nursing home patients, regulatory agencies are cracking down on long-term care facilities that aren’t properly addressing these wounds.
+Since pressure ulcers are so common amongst nursing home patients, regulatory agencies are cracking down on long-term care facilities that aren’t properly addressing these wounds through measures such as the annual state survey process carried out by a certified state surveyor.
 Skilled nursing facilities (SNFs) should try to avoid getting F-tags from the Department of Health and Human Services, which are used to mark a deficiency in a particular facility and must be displayed prominently.
+F-tags correspond to specific situations outlined within the Code of Federal Regulations.
 F-tag 686 has to do with the treatment of pressure ulcers and stipulates: “The facility must ensure that; A resident who enters the facility without pressure sores does not develop pressure sores unless the individual’s clinical condition demonstrates that they were unavoidable.
-A resident who has a pressure ulcer receives care and services to promote healing and prevent additional ulcers”
+A resident who has a pressure ulcer receives care and services to promote healing and prevent additional ulcers.”
+You can see our comprehensive F-tag resource outlining relevant stipulations from within the Code of Federal Regulations.

 Working with nurses or doctors who are experts in wound care can reduce CMS penalties for high readmission rates.
 According to the Center for Medical Studies, of the 14,959 skilled nursing facilities subject to the CMS’ Skilled Nursing Facility (SNF) Value-based Purchasing Program, 73% received a penalty while 27% got a bonus.